AlexisAuriac/ML_unsupervised_learning/exercise_5/README.md

 The distribution of bands is very unequal with the large majority of nations having only 1 bands (43 out of 113), because of this most of the nations are considered outliers.

-This would make this feature hard to exploit so we are going to avoid it.

 #### Fans

 ![Top 10 bands by number of fans](images/top10_bands_by_number_of_fans.jpg?raw=true)